“Nobody Died At Sandy Hook”

 “For example, look at the very top in Box 3, where the date is posted.
 Why is that type clearly smaller than the rest of the page?” pg.
 182

-Yes, it’s smaller than some of the other type, because it was done on a different typewriter.
-But the size of the type in box 3 is entirely consistent with other instances of this type (presumably entered by the medical certifier), as seen in boxes 37, 38, and 49.
-Most of the items entered with this typeface are letters, so there isn’t a whole lot to compare it to:
+Yes, the type in Box 3 is smaller than some of the other type because it was done on a different typewriter.
+However, the size of the type in Box 3 is entirely consistent with other instances of this typeface (presumably entered by the medical certifier), as seen in Boxes 37, 38, and 49.
+Most of the entries using this typeface are letters rather than numbers, so there isn’t much numeric data for comparison:

 “Now look at the capital ‘A’ in Box 12 for Residence (Alpine).
 It is identical to the capital ‘A’ in Box 22 for Mailing Address (Alpine).
 It is also identical to the capital ‘A’ in Box 33 for Funeral Home.” pg.
 182

-Yes, this is correct.
+Yes, that’s correct.
 All of those items were entered with the same typewriter.
-Again, all of these items can logically be grouped together and would have been entered by the funeral director.
+Once again, these items logically group together and would have been entered by the funeral director.

 “Note that the capital ‘A’ in question above in three different boxes has a small flag at its pinnacle.
 Compare that to the capital ‘A’, without the small flag in Box 4, Time of Death, Box 26, City or Town, Box 27, County of Death, and Box 39, Time Pronounced, and in Box 46, Time of Injury.” pg.
 182

-Yes, this type is different from the items entered by the funeral director.
-However, these five “A”s all match one another and are items that would have been entered by the medical certifier.
+Yes, this type is different from the entries made by the funeral director.
+However, these five “A”s all match one another and correspond to items that would have been entered by the medical certifier.

 “Compare Box 1, ‘Noah,’ with Box 7, ‘November,’ and you will clearly see that the spacing between the ‘N’ and the ‘o’ is quite different.” pg.
 182

-Yes, the kerning in box 1 is different from the kerning in all other items.
-It’s also crooked while the other items are not.
+Yes, the kerning in Box 1 is different from that in other items, and it’s also crooked while the rest are not.
 So what?
 Maybe they typed his name and then, realizing it was a bit wonky, fixed it.
-There’s no explanation as to why this is indicative of a hoax.
-If the document were forged, wouldn’t it make infinitely more sense for them to have banged it out in one shot, on one typewriter/computer?
+There’s no explanation offered as to why this is supposed to indicate a hoax.
+If the document were forged, wouldn’t it make infinitely more sense for them to have typed it up in one go, using a single typewriter or computer?

 “Compare Box 1, the ‘N’ in ‘Noah,’ with Box 26, the ‘N’ in ‘SANDY.’
 They are clearly different.” pg.
 182

-Yes, they are completely different type, produced by two completely different typewriters.
-Box one would have been entered by the funeral directory while box twenty-six would have been entered by the medical certifier.
+Yes, they’re completely different type, produced by two completely different typewriters.
+Box 1 would have been entered by the funeral director, while Box 26 would have been entered by the medical certifier.

 “Compare Box 1, ‘Samuel,’ with Box 11, ‘Sandy,’ and again, the spacing between the ‘S’ and the “a” is clearly not the same.” pg.
 182